Death By Warm Water

 Common Murres, Peruvian Boobies (photos from Wikimedia Commons)

-These two species — common murres and Peruvian boobies — have something in common.
-Both have starved in record numbers in the Pacific Ocean recently.
+Common murres and Peruvian boobies have something in common.
+Both have starved recently in record numbers in the Pacific Ocean.

 Common murres (Uria aalge) have a circumpolar range in the North Atlantic and North Pacific while Peruvian boobies (Sula variegata) are native to the west coast of South America yet both seabirds are affected by the same problem: warm seawater.